PlayFab/MpsSamples/UnityMirror/README.md

 1. Open the two UnityMirror projects (UnityServer and UnityClient) and make sure they build.

 ### Running the Server
+1. Configure PlayFab integration.
+    - This sample integrates with PlayFab API.
+To configure your credentials, you should use `Window->PlayFab->Editor Extensions` from the Unity IDE.
 1. Build the UnityServer project.
     - Run Build from Unity IDE
         - Target platform = Windows